CPN 1025 DOI: doi.org/10.31274/cpn-20190621-001

 - Phomopsis seed decay (caused by the fungus Diaporthe longicolla, formerly known as Phomopsis longicolla)

-- Purple seed stain (caused by the fungi Cercospora kikuchii and Cercospora flagellaris)
+- Purple seed stain (caused by the fungi Cercospora kikuchii and C. flagellaris)

 Seeds affected by Phomopsis seed decay can be cracked, shriveled, and have a chalk-white color on the seed surface (Figure 1).
 Seeds affected by Purple seed stain are covered in purple blotches, or the entire seed may be purple (Figure 2).
-More information about these diseases is available in the Crop Protection Network (CPN) publication Soybean Disease Management: Pod and Stem Blight and Phomopsis Seed Decay (CPN-1007), available at cropprotectionnetwork.org.
+More information about these diseases is available in the Crop Protection Network (CPN) publication Soybean Disease Management: Pod and Stem Blight and Phomopsis Seed Decay (CPN-1007).

 Figure 1.
 Symptoms of Phomopsis seed decay on soybean seeds.
 Courtesy Travis Faske, University of Arkansas.